 Scratching the Surface

-Scratching the Surface explores the features of Mars and Earth, performs experiments to determine how these features form, and discusses what the features suggest about the history of Mars.
+These activities explore the features of Mars and Earth, include experiments to determine how these features form, and discuss what the features suggest about the history of Mars.

-Inside Mars compares Mars’ volcanos with Earth’s, and explores what they tell us about what is happening inside Mars, and its history.
+These activities compare Mars’ volcanos with Earth’s, and explore Mars’ history and what the volcanos tell us about what is happening inside Mars.

 Recipe for a Planet